awsdocs/aws-parallelcluster-user-guide/doc_source/efs-section.md

 To avoid errors, you must add these permissions to your IAM role, or set `sanity_check = false`\.

 **Important**
 When you set a mount target with inbound and outbound NFS traffic allowed from `0.0.0.0/0`, it exposes the file system to NFS mounting requests from anywhere in the mount target's Availability Zone\.
 AWS recommends that you do *not* create a mount target in the stack's Availability Zone\.
 Instead, you should let AWS handle this step\.
 If you still want to have a mount target in the stack's Availability Zone, consider using a custom security group by providing a [`vpc_security_group_id`](vpc-section.md#vpc-security-group-id) option under the [`[vpc]` section](vpc-section.md)\.
-Then add that security group to the mount target, and turn off config sanity to create the cluster\.
+Then add that security group to the mount target, and turn off `sanity_check` to create the cluster\.

 There is no default value\.